jjazzboss/jjazzboss/README.md

 ### Welcome!

-You'll find here the home of **[JJazzLab](https://github.com/jjazzboss/JJazzLab)**, a free musical application used by more than 30.000 musicians all over the world to practice their instrument with a virtual band.
+You'll find here the home of **[JJazzLab](https://github.com/jjazzboss/JJazzLab)**, a free musical application used by more than 35.000 musicians from all over the world to practice their instrument with a virtual band.

  🤔 I'm always looking for help to add new capabilities.
 Goal is to generate realistic and non-boring backing tracks.
 Don't hesitate to send links to related research papers.